M7mdBinGhaith/MordhauWine/README.md

       - "7777:7777/udp"
       - "27015:27015/udp"
       - "15000:15000/udp"
+      - "2766:2766" # this is for rcon change as it suits you
     environment:
       - UID=1000 # set this to match your UID to get your UID in linux type this in the terminal  id -u ${USER}
       #- Port=7777  # I recommend you change from port bindings above and leave this to default